List of The Den characters: Martin Duck

 Martin Duck is a mysterious duck who began "hacking" into transmissions of Dustin's Daily News from a makeshift studio in a garden shed in January 2006.
 He seemed to have some sort of grudge against Dustin, who declared him a "wanted duck" and began distributing wanted posters to viewers who wrote, texted or e-mailed in to DDN.
 Eventually, Duck was tracked down to a shed in Blackpool, County Cork, on property believed to be owned by a P. Carleton.
 Duck then went on the run to elude capture.
 He soon resumed his pirate broadcasts from a "secret" location, giving viewers cryptic clues as to where that location was.
 A huge prize package was offered to the person who finally captured Martin, as he stepped up his campaign against Dustin by hijacking certain elements of his show, such as taking over one of the regional RTÉ studios to "play" the "Dustin's Masterbrain" game, and kidnapping Dustin's co-presenter, Sinéad, and taking her place on one show.
 In the final show of the season, on 29 April 2006, Duck was located and forcibly removed from his underground hiding place in Limerick.
 Later he said he is now Dustin's biggest fan.
 In 2007, he returned again, now in a campervan driving all around the country and kidnapping Sinéad again.
 Dustin and crew managed to capture him just as he was about to take over the RTÉ Newsroom.
 He has not been seen since.

 Magic Bunny

 Magic Bunny is a rabbit who lives in a hat.
 He talks in a high pitched voice, is a good friend of both Soky and Zuppy and usually appeared alongside Zuppy.

 Generation IV

-Generation IV saw Soky, Zuppy, Dustin and Magic Bunny leave without explanation and The Den become something called "RTÉjr".
+Generation IV saw Soky, Zuppy, Dustin and Magic Bunny leave without explanation, and new characters were introduced.